 Another good/bad thing, depending on your self control, is that this recipe makes a large batch.
 That means enough for to share and to gorge yourself.
 But seriously, these are great to feed a big crowd.
 Joel’s company has grown a ton since he started working there 2 1/2 years ago and I really like to surprise them with treats every once and awhile but it’s gotten hard to make something that can feed a group of them that’s still relatively easy for me.
-They routinely request these and these and guys, I like you and all but those are so not happening on the regular.
-These cookies are perfect for the occasion.

 And who doesn’t love sugar cookies?
 So they will be a definite crowd pleaser.
 Also, bake sales.
 Do those still happen?
 If so, these are the cookies to make.
 I would buy them all.
 Then eat them all.
 And I wouldn’t regret it one bit.

 - 1 cup vegetable oil

 - 1 cup granulated sugar